JinjingZhang1208/cs5520-project/README.md

 - User ID (unique identifier)
 - Username
 - Email
+- Avatar image Url

 **CRUD Operations:**
 - Create: Allows the creation of a new user account.
-- Read: Enables fetching user information based on user ID or other identifiers.
+- Read: Enables fetching user information and wishlist based on user ID or other identifiers.
 - Update: Allows updating user information, such as username, email, or profile details.
-- Delete: Permits the removal of a user account from the system.

-## Collection 2: Reviews Collection (Subcollection of Users)
+## Collection 2: All Reviews

-This collection stores user reviews for various restaurants.
+This collection stores all user reviews for various restaurants.

 **Fields:**
-- Review ID (unique identifier)
-- Restaurant ID (reference to the restaurant being reviewed)
+- bussiness_id (reference to the restaurant being reviewed)
+- imageURLs (reference to the restaurant photo)
+- owner(user’s id)
-- Restaurant Name
+- Restaurant ID - Restaurant Name
-- Review content
+- review - Review content

 **CRUD Operations:**
-- Create: Allows users to add a new review for a restaurant.
+- Create: Allows users to add a new review along with review photos for a restaurant.
 - Read: Enables fetching reviews based on user ID.
-- Update: Allows users to update their existing reviews.
+- Update: Allows users to update their existing reviews along with review photos  .
-- Delete: Permits users to remove their own reviews.
+- Delete: Permits users to remove their own reviews along with review photos .

 ## Collection 3: Wishlists Collection (Subcollection of Users)